ABOUT

 Photography by Melissa Blackall

-Lani Asunción (they/she) is a Filipinx interdisciplinary artist exploring the intricacies of identity and belonging, confronting the inner weaving of intergenerational trauma with ritualized performance and public art that serve as acts of reclamation.
+Lani Asunción (they/she) is a independent Filipinx interdisciplinary artist exploring the intricacies of identity and belonging, confronting the inner weaving of intergenerational trauma with ritualized performance and public art that serve as acts of reclamation.
 Through transmedia storytelling and research, they create socially conscious work that activates counter narratives of collective resistance to settler colonial foundations and points to collective liberation.
 Asunción's multimedia practice becomes a conduit for connection and disruption, breaking down barriers and inviting participation.
 By challenging established narratives and amplifying oppressed and marginalized communities, they seek to create spaces where alternative ethics of care, community healing, and social solidarity can thrive.
-Asunción was born in the Bay Area in California and raised in Tennessee, Oahu, Hawai’i, and the Ryūkyū Islands 琉球列島 (Okinawa, Japan) and is now located on the East Coast in Boston, Massachusetts.
+Asunción was born in the Bay Area in California and raised in Tennessee, Oahu, Hawai’i, and the Ryūkyū Islands (Okinawa, Japan) and currently has a live-work art studio at Midway Artist Studios in the Fort Point Arts Neighborhood on the ancestral and unceded lands of the Wampanoag and Massachusett People, also known as Boston.

 BIO

-Lani Asunción has had solo exhibitions at the Mills Gallery at Boston Center for the Arts (2024), Real Art Ways (2022), Radial Gallery (2021), Brookline Arts Center (2020), Boston Children’s Museum Art Gallery (2019), and New Bedfrod Art Museum (2016).
+Lani Asunción has had solo exhibitions at the Mills Gallery at Boston Center for the Arts (2024), Real Art Ways (2022), Radial Gallery (2021), Brookline Arts Center (2020), and New Bedford Art Museum (2016).
 They have participated in the group show CONTACT ZONE: Waikīkī (2018) and was awarded second place in the Cambridge Art Association National Prize Show (2021).
+They has performed at the Musuem of Fine Arts Boston, 2017 Illuminus Media Arts Festival, the Goethe-Institut Boston with Non-Event, Satellite Art Fair in New York City, and Tufts University Art Gallery.

 CURRENT PROJECTS